 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ Should remediation be required, Remediation Action Plan (RAP) and Remediation Report (RR) will be prepared for EPD's approval prior to commencement of the proposed remediation and any construction works respectively.
+EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ nos.1, 2, 3, 4 and 5 were submitted to EPD) Should remediation be required, Remediation Action Plan (RAP) and Remediation Report (RR) will be prepared for EPD's approval prior to commencement of the proposed remediation and any construction works respectively.
 N/A as no remediation was required.
 11.8.1.2 8.1 - If contaminated soil is identified, the following mitigation measures are for the excavation and transportation of contaminated materials (if any): Project Site Area / Construction Phase N/A as no contaminated soil was found.
-To minimize the incidents of construction workers coming in contact with any contaminated materials, bulk earth-moving excavation equipment should be employed; Contact with contaminated materials can be minimised by wearing appropriate clothing and personal protective equipment such as gloves and masks (especially when working directly with contaminated material), provision of washing facilities and prohibition of smoking and eating on site; Stockpiling of contaminated excavated materials on site should be avoided as far as possible; The use of any contaminated soil for landscaping purpose should be avoided unless pre-treatment was carried out; Vehicles containing any excavated materials should be suitably covered to reduce dust emissions and/or release of contaminated wastewater; Truck bodies and tailgates should be sealed to prevent any discharge; Only licensed waste haulers should be used to collect and transport contaminated material to treatment/disposal site and should be equipped with tracking system to avoid fly tipping; Speed control for trucks carrying contaminated materials should be exercised.
+To minimize the incidents of construction workers coming in contact with any contaminated materials, bulk earth-moving excavation equipment should be employed; was loulid.
+Contact with contaminated materials can be minimised by wearing appropriate clothing and personal protective equipment such as gloves and masks (especially when working directly with contaminated material), provision of washing facilities and prohibition of smoking and eating on site; Stockpiling of contaminated excavated materials on site should be avoided as far as possible; The use of any contaminated soil for landscaping purpose should be avoided unless pre-treatment was carried out; Vehicles containing any excavated materials should be suitably covered to reduce dust emissions and/or release of contaminated wastewater; Truck bodies and tailgates should be sealed to prevent any discharge; Only licensed waste haulers should be used to collect and transport contaminated material to treatment/disposal site and should be equipped with tracking system to avoid fly tipping; Speed control for trucks carrying contaminated materials should be exercised.
 8km/h is the recommended speed limit; Strictly observe all relevant regulations in relation to waste handling, such as Waste Disposal Ordinance (Cap 354), Waste Disposal (Chemical Waste) (General) Regulation (Cap 354) and obtain all necessary permits where required; and Maintain records of waste generation and disposal quantities and disposal arrangements.
-Terrestrial Ecological - Construction Phase 12.10.1.1 9.2 2.14 Pre-construction Egretry Survey Breeding season (April C - Completed ir Conduct ecological survey for Sha Chau egretry to update the latest boundary of the egretry. - July) prior to commencement of HDD drilling works at HKIA Jan 2019
+Terrestrial Ecological - Construction Phase 12.10.1.1 9.2 2.14 Pre-construction Egretry Survey Conduct ecological survey for Sha Chau egretry to update the latest boundary of the egretry.
+Breeding season (April - July) prior to commencement of HDD drilling works at HKIA C - Completed in Jan 2019